vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 ![Tanzu Observability availability dashboard](img/tko-on-azure/tanzu-observability-availability-dashboard.png)

 Prometheus and Grafana are user-managed packages available with Tanzu Kubernetes Grid.
-For more information about packages bundled with Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-index.html).
-For more information about user-managed packages, see [User-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-user-managed-index.html)
+For more information about packages bundled with Tanzu Kubernetes Grid, see [Install and Configure Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-index.html).
+For more information about user-managed packages, see [User-Managed Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-user-managed-index.html)

 ### Log Forwarding

-Tanzu also includes Fluent Bit for integration with logging platforms such as vRealize LogInsight , elastic search and other logging aggregators.
-For information on configuring Fluent Bit to your logging provider, see [Implement Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-logging-fluentbit.html).
+Tanzu also includes Fluent Bit for integration with logging platforms such as vRealize LogInsight, elastic search and other logging aggregators.
+Details on configuring Fluent Bit to your logging provider can be found in the documentation [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html).

 ## Summary